 - 4) If the test is invalid without a medical explanation, a retest will be conducted under direct observation.
 Employees do not have access to a test of their split specimen following an invalid result. - 5) Any covered employee who questions the results of a required drug test may request that the split sample be tested.
 The split sample test must be conducted at a second HHS-certified laboratory.
 The test must be conducted on the split sample that was provided by the employee at the same time as the primary sample.
 The method of collecting, storing, and testing the split sample will be consistent with the procedures set forth in 49 CFR Part 40, as amended.
 The employee's request for a split sample test must be made to the Medical Review Officer within 72 hours of notice of the original sample verified test result.
 Requests after 72 hours will only be accepted at the discretion of the MRO if the delay was due to documentable facts that were beyond the control of the employee.
-GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES will ensure that the cost for the split specimen analysis is covered in order for a timely analysis of the sample, however GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES will seek reimbursement for the split sample test from the employee. - 6) If the analysis of the split specimen fails to confirm the presence of the drug(s) detected in the primary specimen, if the split specimen is not able to be analyzed, or if the results of the split specimen are not scientifically adequate, the MRO will declare the original test to be canceled. - 7) Observed collections. - a.
-Consistent with 49 CFR Part 40, as amended, collection under direct observation with no advance notice will occur if: - i.
-The laboratory reports to the MRO that a specimen is invalid, and the MRO reports to GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES that there was not an adequate medical explanation for the result. - ii.
-The MRO reports to GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES that the original positive, adulterated, or substituted test result had to be cancelled because the test of the split specimen could not be performed.
+Guilford County Transportation and Mobility Services will ensure that the cost for the split specimen analysis is covered in order for a timely analysis of the sample, however Guilford County Transportation and Mobility Services will seek reimbursement for the split sample test from the employee. - 6) If the analysis of the split specimen fails to confirm the presence of the drug(s) detected in the primary specimen, if the split specimen is not able to be analyzed, or if the results of the split specimen are not scientifically adequate, the MRO will declare the original test to be canceled. - 7) The split specimen will be stored at the initial laboratory until the analysis of the primary specimen is completed.
+If the primary specimen is negative, the split will be discarded.
+If the primary specimen is positive, it will be retained in frozen storage for one year and the split specimen will also be retained for one year.
+If the primary is positive, the primary and the split will be retained for longer than one year for testing if so requested by the employee through the Medical Review Officer, or by the employer, by the MRO, or by the relevant DOT agency. - 8) Observed collections - a.
+Consistent with 49 CFR Part 40, as amended, collection under direct observation (by a person of the same gender) with no advance notice will occur if:

-- iii.
-The laboratory reported to the MRO that the urine specimen was negative-dilute with a creatinine concentration greater than or equal to 2 mg/dL but less than or equal to 5 mg/dL, and the MRO reported the urine specimen as negative-dilute and that a second collection must take place under direct observation (see §40.197(b)(1)). - iv.
-The collector observes materials brought to the collection site or the employee's conduct clearly indicates an attempt to tamper with a specimen. - v.
-The temperature on the original urine specimen was out of range (See §40.65(b)(5)). - vi.
-Anytime the employee is directed to provide another specimen because the original specimen appeared to have been tampered with (See §40.65(c)(1)). - vii.
+- The laboratory reports to the MRO that a specimen is invalid, and the MRO reports to Guilford County Transportation and Mobility Services that there was not an adequate medical explanation for the result; - ii.
+The MRO reports to Guilford County Transportation and Mobility Services that the original positive, adulterated, or substituted test result had to be cancelled because the test of the split specimen could not be performed; - iii.
+The laboratory reported to the MRO that the specimen was negative-dilute with a creatinine concentration greater than or equal to 2 mg/dL but less than or equal to 5 mg/dL, and the MRO reported the specimen as negative-dilute and that a second collection must take place under direct observation (see §40.197(b)(1)). - iv.
+The collector observes materials brought to the collection site or the employee's conduct clearly indicates an attempt to tamper with a specimen; - v.
+The temperature on the original specimen was out of range; - vi.
+Anytime the employee is directed to provide another specimen because the original specimen appeared to have been tampered with. - vii.
 All follow-up-tests; or - viii.
 All return-to-duty tests